-So, you've spilled some wine and now you're running around trying to prevent a permanent red wine stain from setting, right?
+So, you've mixed up a lamb wine pairing, spilled some wine and now you're running around trying to prevent a permanent red wine stain from setting, right?
 First, calm down, wine stains can happen to the best of us.
 Second, if you're on a diet, you can consider the spill a chance to avoid the calories in red wine.
 Third, we've got you covered, just follow our wine stain removal guide below.

 In this post, we'll walk you through the materials and steps for cleaning the most common surfaces of wine stains.

 But first, remember, proper handling of wine is the best way to prevent a red wine stain from happening in the first place.
 So, if you need help pouring wine or want to know how to open a wine bottle we've got guides for those too.

 We'll go into more specific instructions below, but here are a few tips for removing wine stains from any material.

 - Get a move on.
 Time is of the essence when tackling a wine stain, no matter the surface.
 The longer you wait the more time wine has to work its way deep into the fibers and latch on.
 Just as time can fix bottle shock in wine, it can let wine sink into the deepest of fibers.

 - Different fabrics call for different products.
 We'll cover this more below, but don't assume that there's a one-size-fits-all solution for wine stains.
 Save the bleach for white clothes and worst-case scenarios only.
 We've also made it easier for you to pick the best tool for the job with our list of the best wine stain removers.